awsdocs/aws-parallelcluster-user-guide/doc_source/networking.md

 compute_subnet_id = subnet-<private>
 ```

-Both of these configurations require a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) or an internal PROXY to enable web access for compute instances\.
+Both of these configurations require a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) or an internal proxy to enable web access for compute instances\.

 ## AWS ParallelCluster in a single private subnet connected using AWS Direct Connect<a name="aws-parallelcluster-in-a-single-private-subnet-connected-using-direct-connect"></a>